 Denton is a tiny town located in the state of Montana.
 With a population of 212 people and just one neighborhood, Denton is the 141st largest community in Montana.
-Much of the housing stock in Denton was built prior to World War II, making it one of the older and more historic towns in the country.
+Denton has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 When you are in Denton, you'll notice that it is more blue-collar than most other communities in America.
 37.11% of Denton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Denton is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Denton who work in office and administrative support (20.62%), management occupations (16.49%), and farm management occupations (9.28%).